2015 Event Organizing Committee

 is a Technical Specialist in Virtual Reality and Advanced Visualization at Ford Motor Company.
 She manages the Ford immersive Vehicle Evaluation (FiVE) Lab in Product Development, and provides immersive virtual reality evaluation systems used for industrial design and product development.
 She develops and deploys highly realistic immersive systems that address the unique challenges of automotive design, engineering and ergonomics.
 She has led the development of immersive VR systems that satisfy evaluation criteria for engineering, ergonomics and aesthetic design to allow different disciplines in product development to communicate in a common environment.

 is an Electrical Engineer, and an Associate Technical Fellow in the Advanced Production Systems group in Boeing Research & Technology.
 He joined the company in 2003 as an intern, and has worked on multiple government and production programs, and both internal and external research projects.
 He is currently the principle investigator for technology development projects in Augmented Reality, Machine Vision and Advanced Visualization technologies for Manufacturing.
 Paul received a BS degree in Electrical Engineering from Rochester Institute of Technology in May 2004, and a MS degree in Electrical Engineering with a specialization in Digital Signal Processing from California State University Long Beach in May 2008.

-is the manager of "DMU & Virtual Operations for Industrial Processes" research team at EADS Innovation Works.
+is the manager of "DMU & Virtual Operations for Industrial Processes" research team at Airbus Group Innovations.
 He has 18 years of expertise in Virtual Reality as research engineer.
 His actual research work focus on Virtual Reality and Augmented Reality applied to aeronautic product design, manufacture and maintenance.
 It includes virtual human simulation, ergonomics, haptics and 3D UI.
-He is the RHEA project manager, the currently VR platform deployed for engineering in EADS business units.
-He is also VR expert for ANR (French national research agency) and co-founder and member of the board of the French VR Association (AFRV).
+He is the RHEA project manager, the current VR platform deployed for engineering in Airbus Group business units.
+He is also the VR expert for ANR (French national research agency) and co-founder and member of the board of the French VR Association (AFRV).